-The human chromosomes consists of deoxyribonucleic acid (DNA) associated with proteins molecules organized into structures called chromosomes.
+The complete set of genes containing the genetic instructions for making an organism (cell and creature) is called its genome.
+It contains the master blueprint (DNA) for all cellular structures and activities for the lifetime of the cell or organism.
+The human genome consists of tightly coiled threads of deoxyribonucleic acid (DNA) and associated protein molecules organized into structures called chromosomes.
 In humans, as in other higher organisms, a DNA molecule consists of two strands that wrap around each other to resemble a twisted ladder whose sides (backbone) made of sugar and phosphate molecules are connected to nitrogen-containing chemicals called nitrogenous bases.
 Each strand is a linear arrangement of repeating units called nucleotides.
 The particular order of the bases arranged along the sugar-phosphate backbone is called the DNA sequence; the sequence specifies the exact genetic instructions required to create a particular organism with its own unique traits.